MuzakirLone/MuzakirLone/README.md

 ║ 🔮🕵️                           Introduction                             🕵️🔮║
 ║                                                                               ║
 ║   Name: Muzakir Masood Lone                                                   ║
-║   Working As: Security Researcher • DEPARTMENT: HackerOne                     ║
+║   Working As: Security Researcher • DEPARTMENT: YesWeHack                     ║
 ║   Location: Anantnag, Jammu and Kashmir • Experience: Fresher                 ║ ║                                                                               ║
-║             STATUS: Security Researcher at YesWeHack,HackerOne and Bugcrowd   ║
+║             STATUS: Security Researcher at YesWeHack,YesWeHack and Bugcrowd   ║
 ║             and open to new opportunities                                     ║ ║                                                                               ║
 ║                                                                               ║